Gabriel Moreno Preview, Player Props: Diamondbacks vs. White Sox

-Gabriel Moreno and his .429 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Chicago White Sox and Touki Toussaint on September 27 at 2:10 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.429 on-base percentage in past 10 games, 92 points above season-long percentage), take on starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-3 with an RBI) against the White Sox.
+In his most recent game he had a hitless performance (0-for-3) against the White Sox.

 Sportsbook Promo Codes